MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Resolution

-Verify that the CID is correctly entered.
+Verify that the CID is entered correctly.

 ### 0xC004F035 Invalid Volume License Key

-The full text of this error resembles the following:
+The full text of this error message resembles the following:

 > Error: Invalid Volume License Key.
 In order to activate, you need to change your product key to a valid Multiple Activation Key (MAK) or Retail key.
 You must have a qualifying operating system license AND a Volume license Windows 7 upgrade license, or a full license for Windows 7 from a retail source.
 ANY OTHER INSTALLATION OF THIS SOFTWARE IS IN VIOLATION OF YOUR AGREEMENT AND APPLICABLE COPYRIGHT LAW.

 #### Possible cause

-Windows 7 Volume editions are only licensed for upgrade.
+Windows 7 Volume editions are licensed only for upgrade.
 Microsoft does not support installing a Volume operating system on a computer that does not have a qualifying operating system installed.

-This error code equates to “The Software Protection Service reported that the computer could not be activated with a Volume license product key...”
-The error text is correct, but is ambiguous.
+This error code indicates the following: “The Software Protection Service reported that the computer could not be activated with a Volume license product key...”
+The error text is correct, but it is ambiguous.
 This error indicates that the computer is missing a Windows marker in the BIOS.
-This marker appears on OEM systems to indicate computers that ship with qualifying editions of Windows.
+This marker appears on OEM systems to indicate computers that ship together with qualifying editions of Windows.
 The marker is required for KMS client activation.

 #### Resolution

-Install a qualifying version of a Microsoft operating system, and then activate by using a MAK.
+Install a qualifying version of a Microsoft operating system, and then activate by using an MAK.

 ### 0xC004F038 The count reported by your Key Management Service (KMS) is insufficient

-The full text of this error resembles the following:
+The full text of this error message resembles the following:

 > The Software Protection Service reported that the computer could not be activated.
 The count reported by your Key Management Service (KMS) is insufficient.
 Please contact your system administrator.